OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/password.md

 Users should be reminded against:

-- Creating passwords that contain personal identifiable information (PII) such as names, birthdates or addresses- such passwords are substantially easier to crack.
+- Creating passwords that contain personal identifiable information (PII) such as names, birthdates or addresses- such passwords are substantially easier to crack
 - Sharing their passwords via phone, email, chat or verbally
 - Visibly displaying passwords on post-it notes
 - Using the same password across all their digital assets